Appendix C — Python tutorial

 [98, 79, 72, 61]

-Other useful list methods include .insert(index,newel) and .remove(el), which allow us to insert or remove elements at arbitrary places in the list.
+Other useful list methods include .insert(idx,newel) and .remove(el), which allow you to insert new elements or to remove elements at arbitrary places in the list.

 For loops#